-- a substantial portion of our revenues are dependent upon one operator, Universal Health Services, Inc., ("UHS"); - UHS is our Advisor and our officers are all employees of UHS, which may create the potential for conflicts of interest; - a substantial portion of our leases are involved in the healthcare industry which is undergoing substantial changes and is subject to possible changes in the levels and terms of reimbursement from third-party payors and government reimbursement programs, including Medicare and Medicaid; - management cannot predict whether leases on its properties, including leases on the properties leased to subsidiaries of UHS, will be renewed at their current rates at the end of the lease terms and if the leases are not renewed, we may be required to find other operators for these facilities and/or enter into leases with less favorable terms; - our ability to finance our growth on favorable terms; - liability and other claims asserted against us or operators of our facilities; - the fact that we have majority ownership interests in various LLCs in which we hold non-controlling equity interests;
+- a substantial portion of our revenues are dependent upon one operator, Universal Health Services, Inc., ("UHS"); - · UHS is our Advisor and our officers are all employees of UHS, which may create the potential for conflicts of interest; - a substantial portion of our leases are involved in the healthcare industry which is undergoing substantial changes and is subject to possible changes in the levels and terms of reimbursement from third-party payors and government reimbursement programs, including Medicare and Medicaid; - we cannot predict whether the leases on our properties, including the leases on the properties leased to subsidiaries of UHS, which have options to purchase the respective leased facilities at the end of the lease or renewal terms at the appraised fair market value, will be renewed at their current rates at the end of the lease terms.
+If the leases are not renewed, we may be required to find other operators for these facilities and/or enter into leases with less favorable terms.
+If the UHS facilities are purchased by the lessees at the end of the lease term, the economic return earned by us on the sale proceeds may be less favorable than the rental revenue currently earned on the facilities; - our ability to finance our growth on favorable terms;

-- a large portion of our non-hospital properties consist of medical office buildings which are either directly or indirectly affected by the factors discussed herein as well as general real estate factors such as the supply and demand of office space and market rental rates as well as an increase in the development of medical office condominiums in certain markets; - the operators of our facilities, including UHS, are confronted with other issues such as: industry capacity; demographic changes; existing laws and government regulations and changes in or failure to comply with laws and governmental regulations; the ability to enter into managed care provider agreements on acceptable terms; competition by other healthcare providers, including physician owned facilities; decreasing inpatient admission trends; the loss of significant customers; technological and pharmaceutical improvements that increase the cost of providing, or reduce the demand for healthcare; the ability to attract and retain qualified personnel, including physicians; - operators of our facilities, particularly UHS, have experienced a significant increase in property insurance (including earthquake insurance in California) and general and professional liability insurance and as a result, certain operators have assumed a greater portion of their liability risk and there can be no assurance that a continuation of these unfavorable trends, or a sharp increase in claims asserted against the operators of our facilities, which are self-insured, will not have a material adverse effect on their future results of operations, and; - other factors referenced herein or in our other filings with the Securities and Exchange Commission.
+- liability and other claims asserted against us or operators of our facilities; - the fact that we have majority ownership interests in various LLCs in which we hold non-controlling equity interests; - a large portion of our non-hospital properties consist of medical office buildings which are either directly or indirectly affected by the factors discussed herein as well as general real estate factors such as the supply and demand of office space and market rental rates as well as an increase in the development of medical office condominiums in certain markets; - the operators of our facilities, including UHS, are confronted with other issues such as: industry capacity; demographic changes; existing laws and government regulations and changes in or failure to comply with laws and governmental regulations; the ability to enter into managed care provider agreements on acceptable terms; an increase in uninsured and self-pay patients which unfavorably impacts the collectibility of patient accounts; competition by other healthcare providers, including physician owned facilities; decreasing inpatient admission trends; the loss of significant customers; technological and pharmaceutical improvements that increase the cost of providing, or reduce the demand for healthcare; the ability to attract and retain qualified personnel, including physicians; - operators of our facilities, particularly UHS, have experienced a significant increase in property insurance (including earthquake insurance in California) and general and professional liability insurance and as a result, certain operators have assumed a greater portion of their liability risk and there can be no assurance that a continuation of these unfavorable trends, or a sharp increase in claims asserted against the operators of our facilities, which are self-insured, will not have a material adverse effect on their future results of operations, and; - other factors referenced herein or in our other filings with the Securities and Exchange Commission.